 E A Cureton Scholarship ($300): Awarded each year to members of the Ottawa Centre who are planning a summer course, conference or other professional development activity.

-Student Organ Academy Bursary: The Centre will provide up to four bursaries in the amount of $250 each to allow teenaged organ students from Ottawa, recommended by teachers who are members of the Ottawa Centre, to attend the Student Academy which is being offered at the RCCO National Festival.
+Student Organ Academy Bursary: The Centre will provide up to four bursaries in the amount of $250 each to allow students under the age of 25 from Ottawa, recommended by teachers who are members of the Ottawa Centre, to attend the Student Academy which is being offered at the RCCO National Festival.
 See http://www.rcco-ottawa.ca/schol.html for more information.

-Student Membership Grant: he RCCO Ottawa Centre is pleased to offer a one-year student membership (on a one-time basis) for any organ student meeting specific criteria.
+Student Membership Grant: The RCCO Ottawa Centre is pleased to offer a one-year student membership (on a one-time basis) for any organ student meeting specific criteria.
 See http://www.rcco-ottawa.ca/schol.html for more information.

 Student Organ Lessons Bursary: A bursary of up to $500 will be made available from the Development Fund each year for a student who demonstrates financial need to pay for organ lessons.
+The lessons are to be given by an RCCO member and the bursary is paid to the teacher upon completion of the lessons.
 See http://www.rcco-ottawa.ca/schol.html for more information.

 Thunder Bay Centre Scholarship ($500)